-This section will address the normal system maintenance sequences, basic troubleshooting scenarios, minor system repairs, and PESA Switching Systems, Inc. contact information.
+This section will address the normal system maintenance sequences, basic troubleshooting scenarios, minor system repairs, and PESA contact information.

 Since it may become necessary to perform maintenance and repair on energized equipment, it is the responsibility of all personnel involved in the maintenance and repair of the equipment to be familiar with all of the applicable safety regulations for the areas they will be working in.
 Under no circumstances should any person perform any procedure or sequence in this manual if the procedural sequence will directly conflict with local Safe Practices.
 Local Safe Practices shall remain as the sole determining factor for performing any procedure or sequence outlined in this document.
+Additionally, internal access to the frame components of the equipment that is described in this document is restricted to qualified service personnel only.